Black Friday etymology hoax: The hoax

 Internet posts have falsely claimed that the term "Black Friday" was originally used for "the day after Thanksgiving" when slave traders sold slaves at a discount for the upcoming winter.
 One of the posts was accompanied by a "1904 photo" claiming to show African slaves in America, but which actually depicts Aboriginal prisoners in Wyndham, Australia from around that time.
 The image dates from at least 2013, and appeared on Facebook in 2018 and 2019.

 It is one of many "fanciful" claims that have surfaced over time due to the term's distant and convoluted historical provenance but it caught on and remains a viral phenomenon that regularly appears around the time of the eponymous holiday, on various social media platforms, including Twitter.

-The claim has been debunked as a hoax by experts and the media, including African online media and fact-checking websites, but remains popular.
+The claim has been debunked as a hoax by experts and the media, including African online media and fact-checking websites, but was still in circulation in 2019.